zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 :zeek:id:`subnet_to_addr`: :zeek:type:`function`                               Converts a :zeek:type:`subnet` to an :zeek:type:`addr` by
                                                                                extracting the prefix.
 :zeek:id:`subnet_width`: :zeek:type:`function`                                 Returns the width of a :zeek:type:`subnet`.
-:zeek:id:`suspend_processing`: :zeek:type:`function`                           Stops Bro's packet processing.
+:zeek:id:`suspend_processing`: :zeek:type:`function`                           Stops Zeek's packet processing.
 :zeek:id:`syslog`: :zeek:type:`function`                                       Send a string to syslog.
 :zeek:id:`system`: :zeek:type:`function`                                       Invokes a command via the ``system`` function of the OS.
 :zeek:id:`system_env`: :zeek:type:`function`                                   Invokes a command via the ``system`` function of the OS with a prepared
                                                                                environment.
-:zeek:id:`terminate`: :zeek:type:`function`                                    Gracefully shut down Bro by terminating outstanding processing.
+:zeek:id:`terminate`: :zeek:type:`function`                                    Gracefully shut down Zeek by terminating outstanding processing.
 :zeek:id:`time_to_double`: :zeek:type:`function`                               Converts a :zeek:type:`time` value to a :zeek:type:`double`.
 :zeek:id:`to_addr`: :zeek:type:`function`                                      Converts a :zeek:type:`string` to an :zeek:type:`addr`.
 :zeek:id:`to_count`: :zeek:type:`function`                                     Converts a :zeek:type:`string` to a :zeek:type:`count`.